-We have had 8 groups on Mount Elbrus this season.
-All of them picked our itinerary to give themselves the best acclimatization available and this listened to our training advice.
+We have had 6 groups on Mount Elbrus this season.
+All of them picked our itinerary to give themselves the best acclimatization available and they listened to our training advice.
 The biggest factor in their success was themselves and their ability to get out hiking long distances with heavy back packs and supplement that would daily gym training with weighted back packs.
 They committed to the training and getting the right gear for the climb.
 CONTACT US and JOIN US ON ELBRUS.

 Make sure you are getting in 1,000m training hikes